Raeskaa/SpringPingPing/README.md

 1. **Data Preview:** Both methods show a preview of loaded data before processing
 2. **Switch Methods:** You can switch between Google Sheets and CSV anytime
 3. **Column Flexibility:** Extra columns are preserved, missing ones are handled gracefully
-4. **Profile Images:** Leave ProfileImage column empty if you don't have image URLs yet
+4. **Profile Images:** Leave ProfileImage column empty if you don't have image URLs yet - the plugin will automatically add placeholder images with light red background and initials (e.g., "MT" for "Mahesh Tipathi")
 5. **Team Workflow:** Use Google Sheets for team collaboration, CSV for individual work
 6. **CORS Fallback:** If Google Sheets fails, the plugin will suggest using CSV upload
 7. **Font Issues:** The plugin now handles font loading properly to avoid text errors